 Should I go back to my printed maps, in an effort to learn my city by visual cues instead of verbal ones?
 One finding from Felder and Soloman’s article gave me pause: “Everyone learns more when information is presented both visually and verbally.”
 When using my phone’s GPS, I typically place it in my car’s cup holder to keep it from sliding around.
 Unfortunately, this puts the map out of view.
 Maybe it’s about time I spend the extra money for one of those suction-cup-footed dashboard holders so I can listen and look.

-award-winning design forum Speak Up as an author.
-He blogs for RockPaperInk, HOW design, and AIGA.
+Speak Up as an author.
+He has blogged for

 Navigation is about trust, and directions can be stories—visual stories.
 Patton looks at trends in map design for in-dash GPS screens.